Ronald Koeman: Personal life

 Ronald is the son of former Dutch international Martin Koeman and the younger brother of his former international teammate Erwin Koeman.
-He is married to Bartina Koeman.
+He was married until her death to Bartina Koeman, who died in September 2026 at the age of 65 from breast cancer.
 Their son, Ronald Koeman Jr., is a professional goalkeeper for Telstar in the Eredivisie.
 When Erwin was appointed as the head coach of Oman in 2019, they became the first set of brothers to take charge of two different national teams at the same time Koeman is an ambassador for the anti-smoking campaign Kick it with Help.
 He said that the cancer diagnoses of his wife and his friend Johan Cruyff motivated him to join the campaign.
 During the transfer as a manager to Barcelona in 2020, Koeman was filmed for a 3-part docuseries entitled, Força Koeman.
-The series can be seen on Dutch streaming service "videoland" from 17 February 2021.
+The series can be seen on Dutch streaming service "Videoland" from 17 February 2021.
 Koeman stated that he has been visiting the Portuguese region of Algarve since 1988 after the victory of PSV in the 1988 European Cup Final against Portuguese football club Benfica.
 He bought a plot of land with 1000 m2 there in 2004 and built a 2,000,000 euro house for himself in Vale do Lobo between 2005 and 2006.